 See program website URL listed above.

-The Occupational Therapy Program at Florida Gulf Coast University participates in the Occupational Therapist Centralized Application Service, known as OTCAS.
-Applicants applying to the Master of Occupational Therapy Program will apply online using the OTCAS application.
-To learn more about the OTCAS application process, please visit the OTCAS web site at www.otcas.org.
-Additionally, applicants must complete the FGCU Graduate School Application.
-Deadline for completed application on OTCAS is December 1.
+The occupational therapy program at Florida Gulf Coast University participates in the Occupational Therapist Centralized Application Service, known as OTCAS.
+Applicants applying to the Master of occupational therapy program will apply online using the OTCAS application (https://otcas.liaisoncas.com/applicant-ux/#/login).
+Students manage their applications online and may apply to more than one school at a time.

 Program Admission Requirements